McCain participates in PHOTOEX during Malabar 2020

-INDIAN OCEAN - The Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56) conducts a photo exercise (PHOTOEX) with the INS Sindhuraj (S 57) along with ships from the Indian Navy (IN), Royal Australian Navy (RAN) and Japan Maritime Self-Defense Force (JMSDF) during Malabar 2020.
+Cmdr.
+Ryan T. Easterday, commanding officer of the Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56) observes from the bridge wing as multiple ships sail in formation during a photo exercise as part of Malabar 2020.
 Malabar is an India-led multinational exercise designed to enhance cooperation between Indian Navy (IN), Royal Australian Navy (RAN), Japan Maritime Self-Defense Force (JMSDF) and U.S. maritime forces.
 Australian, Indian, Japanese and American maritime forces routinely operate together in the Indo-Pacific, fostering a cooperative approach toward regional security and stability.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Markus Castaneda/Released
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Markus Castaneda/Released)

 |Date Taken: